Herrera Beutler, Newhouse went further than previously known in attempts to oust Trump, new book says

 The Washington State Republican Party’s central committee voted 111-2 to condemn Herrera-Beutler and Newhouse for their impeachment votes.

-As the Senate was considering the impeachment charges, Herrera Beutler submitted a written statement as evidence, describing a call between McCarthy and Trump during the attack on the Capitol.
+As the Senate was considering the impeachment charges, Herrera Beutler released a written statement, describing a call between McCarthy and Trump during the attack on the Capitol.

 She wrote of the call: “According to McCarthy, the president said: ‘Well, Kevin, I guess these people are more upset about the election than you are.’”